Updated July 17, 2023

-- Residual Dividend Policy: In this type of dividend distribution, the company pays dividend based on the amount of left over earnings.
+- Residual Dividend Policy: In this type of dividend distribution, the company pays dividends based on the number of leftover earnings.
 In residual dividend policy, a company pays dividends only after ensuring that all the planned investments have been done.
-In most cases, the dividend payment happens when the part of profit earmarked for funding the capital expenditure proposals is put aside.
+In most cases, the dividend payment happens when the part of the profit earmarked for funding the capital expenditure proposals is put aside.
 This policy reduces the need for raising external funds to a large extent.

 - Regular Dividend Policy: In this type of dividend policy, profit distribution to the shareholders is made at the usual rate.
-Regular dividend policy is usually preferred by investors who seek a steady stream of income, such as retired persons, middle class families, etc. The objective of this policy is to provide regular and substantial dividend flow, while it also allows the company to maintain enough liquidity so that it can take advantage of any attractive future investment opportunity.
-This type of dividend policy can only be followed by companies with long standing and stable earnings.
+Regular dividend policy is usually preferred by investors who seek a steady stream of income, such as retired persons, middle-class families, etc. The objective of this policy is to provide regular and substantial dividend flow, while also allowing the company to maintain enough liquidity so that it can take advantage of any attractive future investment opportunity.
+This type of dividend policy can only be followed by companies with long-standing and stable earnings.

 - Constant Payout Ratio: In this policy, the dividend paid every period is a fixed proportion of the earnings during that period.
 In other words, the percentage of profit distributed to the shareholders in the form of dividends remains constant.
 So, the dividends paid in such a company will vary as the earnings fluctuate from one period to another.